NicoJuicy/LearnML/tips/ml_tips.md

 ## Improve Python Performance

 The rule of thumb is that a computer is a sum of its parts or weakest link.
+In addition, the basic performance equation reminds us that there are always tradeoffs in hardware/software performance.

 Thus, there is no silver bullet hardware or software technology that will magically improve computer performance.

-Hardware upgrades usually provide marginal improvement in performance.
-However, we can achieve 30-100x performance improvement using software libraries and code refactoring [1][2].
+Hardware upgrades (vertical scaling) usually provide only marginal improvement in performance.
+However, we can achieve as much as 30-100x performance improvement using software libraries and code refactoring to improve parallelization (horizontal scaling) [1][2].

-In general, improving computer performance is a cumulative process of several or many different techniques.

 > There is no silver bullet to improve performance.

+In general, improving computer performance is a cumulative process of several or many different approaches primarily software related.

+> NOTE: Many of the software libraries to improve pandas performance also enhance numpy performance as well.

 [Intel Extension for Scikit-learn](https://intel.github.io/scikit-learn-intelex/index.html#intelex)